Clark's Elioak Farm: Farming tradition

 The Clark family's farming tradition in Maryland began with the lease by James, John and David Clark of two lots from Charles Carroll on November 1, 1797.
 In 1850, the family began purchasing its own acreage in the western portion of Howard County, starting with Wheatfield Farm.
 James Clark Sr. was born at Fairfield Farm, where he married Alda Clark from White Hall, moving to Keewaydin Farm on Columbia Road.
 They purchased Elioak Farm in 1927.
 The 312 acre farm was half-wooded, the main house burned down in 1900 leaving a two story tenant house and a stone slave quarters.
 James Clark Sr. raised Angus cattle, with yearly cattle drives down Route 29 to Wheatfield Farm.

 James Clark, Jr., who later became president of the Maryland State Senate, returned to Elioak Farm to resume the family tradition of farming after serving in World War II.
 He was given a half share of his father's farm in 1946 and eventually fully owned and operated Elioak, until his death in 2006 at the age of 87.
 Clark moved into the 18th century stone slave quarters with his new bride in 1946, initially adding a kitchen and bathroom, then two more bedrooms and hot water in 1950.
-In 1947, he got caught in a horse drawn drill that ran over his head.
 In 1951, he established the Clarkland Farms dairy and beef operations at Elioak and expanded operations to the adjacent 160 acre Dallas Brown Farm.
 His concern about the rapid development of land in Howard County in the 1960s influenced both his political and farming careers.
 He developed Program Open Space, preserving undeveloped land in Maryland, and served as a member of the Maryland Environmental Trust and Land Trust Alliance.

 Jimmy Carter visited the farm twice in 1975 when Clark arranged for Maryland Democratic supporters to meet there during Carter's presidential campaign.
 As president, Carter visited again while campaigning in 1980.

-His family farm still proudly proclaims Clark's commitment in the motto, "Never Sell the Land", inscribed in a memorial stone at the farm.
+His family farm motto, "Never Sell the Land", is inscribed in a memorial stone at the farm.